Paignton Picture House

 The Paignton Picture House is a currently disused cinema in Paignton, England, situated on Torbay Road.

+History

-It was opened on 16 March 1914, and is believed to be the oldest surviving purpose-built cinema in Europe.
+The Picture House was designed by the Paignton-based practice Hyams and Hobgen.
+It was opened on 16 March 1914.
 In its early days it featured a 21-piece orchestra, with each member paid a guinea to perform.
 There are 375 seats: 271 in the stalls, 104 in the circle, plus three private boxes at the back seating an additional eight.

 Closure

 The cinema closed down on 26 September 1999 following the opening of a multiplex cinema at the other end of the same road.
 It was bought by the Paignton & Dartmouth Steam Railway, which is adjacent, who had plans to turn it into a passenger waiting area.
 However, due to the building's Grade II listed building status, it is difficult to make any extensive changes and those plans were shelved.

 More recently, there has been talk of returning the Paignton Picture House to its former glory, as a living film museum featuring films from the very first days of silent cinema through to the 1950s.
 The experience would be further enhanced by staff wearing period costume.
 However, discussions with the railway company have some way to go before the future of this historic building is known.